 On December 19, 2011, the Company and WISCO International Resources Development & Investment Limited ("WISCO") have entered into the definitive joint venture agreements (the "Definitive Joint Venture Agreements") for the Attikamagen and Sunny Lake Projects.
-Execution of the Definitive Joint Venture Agreement for the Duncan Lake project remains subject to completion of WISCO's internal processes.
+Execution of the Definitive Joint Venture Agreement for the Duncan Lake project remains pending upon the completion of WISCO's internal processes.

 According to the Definitive Joint Venture Agreement of the Attikamagen Project (the "Attikamagen Shareholders Agreement"), the Company and WISCO agreed to establish and capitalize Labec Century on a 60:40 equity basis.
 WISCO will invest \$40 million in exchange for a 40% voting and participating interest in Labec Century.
 WISCO's investment will be comprised of: (i) a \$20 million investment on the closing date in accordance with the Attikamagen Shareholders Agreement, and (ii) a \$20 million investment on the first anniversary of the closing date.
+The investment in Labec Century by WISCO will be executed once the due diligence review on Labec Century as a prescribed closing procedure provided for in the Attikamagen Shareholders Agreement is completed by WISCO.

 According to the Definitive Joint Venture Agreement of the Sunny Lake Project, BC Limited will contribute its interest in the Sunny Lake Project for a 60% voting and participating interest in a new joint venture with WISCO.
 WISCO will invest \$40 million in exchange for a 40% voting and participating interest.
+The formation of the joint venture is being completed.